sunfishcode/basic-text/docs/background.md

 codes other than [*whitespace* in POSIX] (space, tab, newline, carriage-return, form-feed, and vertical-tab) and [*backspace* in POSIX] (typically U+0008).

-[Text] excludes most of the same control codes.
+[Basic Text] excludes most of the same control codes.
 It doesn't include carriage-return, form-feed, vertical-tab, or backspace, as line printer commands aren't part of plain text content.